How to Know If Your Pool Salt Cell is Working - 7 Easy Tests

 The Bubble Test

 The most immediate way to check salt cell function is the bubble test.
-With your pool pump running and salt system operating, remove the cell from its housing and hold it in the water near a return jet.
+Turn off power to the salt system and pump, then remove the cell from its housing.
+Place the removed cell in a bucket of pool water (salt around 3,000 ppm), reconnect it to the control box, and turn the system on.
+Note that cells with a flow switch may not generate outside the plumbing.
 A working cell will produce steady streams of small bubbles from the metal plates within 30-60 seconds.
 These bubbles indicate the electrolytic process is occurring, converting salt into chlorine.

 If you see no bubbles after 2-3 minutes, or only sporadic bubbling, your cell isn't generating chlorine effectively.
 Heavy bubbling that looks like boiling water typically indicates the cell is working too hard, possibly due to calcium buildup or incorrect salt levels.